-Believed to be the result of crossing between the now extinct rough-coated Black and Tan Terrier and the Otterhound, the Airedale came into existence in the mid-19th century and upholds its original popularity today.
+Believed to be the result of crossing between the now extinct rough-coated Black and Tan Terrier and the Otterhound, the Airedale came into existence in the mid-19th century and maintains its original popularity today.
 Traditionally bred as a vermin hunter along the banks of the rivers Calder, Wharfe and Aire, the Airdale was developed in the Aire Valley, Yorkshire in 1810-1870.
 A decade later it was imported to the United States.
-Alternatively named the Waterside or Bingley Terrier, the breed has been utilised in hunting big game in Africa, India and Canada, guarding, tracking, military and police service and competitive obedience.
-Having served in WWI as a search and rescue dog, accompanying the sentries to look for wounded soldiers, the modern Airedale Terrier is primarily found as a companion dog.
+Alternatively named the Waterside or Bingley Terrier, the breed has been utilised in hunting big game in Africa, India and Canada, guarding, tracking, in military and police service, and competitive obedience.
+Having served in WWI as a search and rescue dog accompanying the sentries to look for wounded soldiers, the modern Airedale Terrier is primarily found as a companion dog.

 Compatible with children and other domestic animals, the Airedale is a great breed choice for families or a dedicated sole owner.
 Inherently energetic and fun-loving, the Airedale requires regular exercise and mental enrichment.
 Highly intelligent and responsive, the Airedale can be trained to a good degree.
 On average a healthy Airedale will weigh 18-30 kg depending on its gender, with a life expectancy of 10-12 years when shown the appropriate care.
 It is not uncommon for an Airedale to outlive this expectancy.

 Selectively bred for its hardiness, the Airedale is typically healthy and long-lived.
 As with most other breeds, the Airedale is prone to certain afflictions, including optical disorders, dermatitis and hip dysplasia.
 No serious breed-specific or genetic diseases are documented in the breed.

 (Photos are displayed in a random order, click a photo to enlarge it.
 Click here to upload your own!)